kubernetes-study-guide/Kubernetes-Study-Guide/10_replicasets/README.md

 endpoints                         ep                                          true         Endpoints ...
 ```

-Also notice that this table species which objects are namespace level objects, and which are cluster-wide
+Also notice that this table species which objects are namespace level objects, and which are cluster-wide.
 This replicaset in turn creates the following pods:

 ```bash
 $ kubectl get pods -o wide --show-labels